 At Mac Mac, you can only view the falls from behind a tall metal fence.
 The viewpoint is quite far from the falls, and you can’t walk down the gorge to get closer.

-Entrance Fee for Mac Mac Falls: R10.00 per person
+Mac Mac Falls Entrance Fee: R10.00 per person

-Here’s a Google Map of all the attractions along the Panorama Route that you can save for your road trip:
+Here’s a Panorama Route, South Africa map of all the attractions that you can see during your road trip:

 Panorama Route Travel Tips